sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 Which command is used to **verify a default gateway configuration on a Layer 2 switch**?

 The correct answers is **show running-config**

 ----------
-On SW2, verify the administrative and operational switching modes on interface Ethernet0/3.
+On SW2, verify the **administrative and operational switching modes on interface Ethernet0/3**.
 Which statement correctly describes the administrative mode and operational mode values?

 * Administrative mode is access and operational mode is access.
 * Administrative mode is dynamic-auto and operational mode is access.